briankoser/sfc-listeners-guide/episodes/0208-its-a-wonderful-life-the-sequel-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-Star Partners and Hummingbird Productions are planning a sequel to {% work "It's a Wonderful Life" %}. <q class="archivist inline">It turned out that Paramount held the copyright and shut this project down.
-Thank God.</q>
+Star Partners and Hummingbird Productions are planning a sequel to {% work "It's a Wonderful Life" %}. {% arc %}It turned out that Paramount held the copyright and shut this project down.
+Thank God.{% endarc %}

 The Coca Cola polar bears are getting a movie.